grafana/k6-learn/Modules/III-k6-Intermediate/02-Dynamic-correlation-in-k6.md

 ## What is correlation?

-Correlation is the process of extracting a value from a previous HTTP response and using that value in the next HTTP request.
+[Data correlation](https://k6.io/docs/misc/glossary/#data-correlation) is the process of extracting a value from a previous HTTP response and using that value in the next HTTP request.

 The request flow of a user accessing an application might look like this:
 - Step 1.
 HTTP GET request for *My Messages* page.
 - Step 2.
 HTTP POST request with username and password

-In the previous section, the script attempted to log in immediately (skipping Step 1 and going straight to Step 2), but after applying some debugging techniques, you discovered that the response code is an HTTP 403 Forbidden, with `error: invalid csrf token` in the response body.
+In the [previous section](./01-How-to-debug-k6-load-testing-scripts.md), the script attempted to log in immediately (skipping Step 1 and going straight to Step 2), but after applying some debugging techniques, you discovered that the response code is an HTTP 403 Forbidden, with `error: invalid csrf token` in the response body.

 To correct this error and accurately mimic user behavior, the script must:
 - Save the response to the request in Step 1.
-- Extract the csrf token from Step 1.
+- Extract the [Cross-Site Request Forgery (CSFR)](https://owasp.org/www-community/attacks/csrf) token from Step 1.
-- Pass the csrf token when requesting Step 2.
+- Pass the CSFR token when requesting Step 2.

 Since the script starts with Step 2, you need to add another request for Step 1.